2 Days Around the Ring of Kerry: Things to Do in Killarney

 How to Get Around Killarney?

-A small town of ~15,000 residents situated on the shores of Lough Leane, Killarney unsurprisingly lacks the convenient public infrastructure you’d expect to find in a bustling metropolis.
-While a few bus routes service the interior of town, the compact nature of the main streets means traversing the area on foot is the best way to go, which is only about 800 meters long from one end to the other.
+A small town of less than 15,000 residents situated on the shores of Lough Leane, Killarney unsurprisingly lacks the convenient public infrastructure of a bustling metropolis.
+While a few bus routes service the interior, the compact nature of the main streets means traversing town on foot is the best way to go, which is only 800 meters long from one end to the other.

-However, as the gateway to the Ring of Kerry 180 km scenic drive and the 200 km Kerry Way walking trail, it’s likely you’re staying in this town so you can embark further into the stunning landscapes of County Kerry.
-Doing so will undoubtedly require a vehicle, and unless you’re comfortable driving on the left side of narrow mountain roads, this probably isn’t the best time to try that out.
-If you do venture far outside town on foot and get desperate—I wouldn’t officially recommend this—but you could try hitching a ride back with a local like my friend and I did from Ross Castle.
-I’ve never considered hitchhiking in America, but we found the townspeople of Killarney to be so kind and welcoming that we felt comfortable accepting this act of kindness from a stranger.
+As the gateway to the Ring of Kerry 180 km scenic drive and the 200 km Kerry Way walking trail, it’s likely you’re staying in Killarney to embark further into the lush landscapes of County Kerry.
+Doing so undoubtedly requires a vehicle, but unless you’re comfortable driving on the left side of narrow mountain roads, this probably isn’t the best time to try that out.
+If you venture far outside town on foot and get desperate—I wouldn’t officially recommend this—but you could try hitching a ride back with a local like my friend and I did from Ross Castle.
+I’ve never considered hitchhiking in America, but we found the townspeople of Killarney to be so welcoming that we felt comfortable accepting this act of kindness from a stranger.

 Woman standing on a rocky outcrop overlooking the serene coastal landscape of Killarney, Ireland.

-• Setting off in an anti-clockwise direction from Killarney at 10:30 AM, their most popular offering maps the banks of the River Laune to Killorglin and then heads south to Glenbeigh, Kells, and Cahersiveen.
+• Setting off anti-clockwise from Killarney at 10:30 AM, Wild Kerry Day Tours’ most popular offering maps the banks of the River Laune to Killorglin and then heads south to Glenbeigh, Kells, and Cahersiveen.
 The tour continues to Waterville along the coast via Coomakista Pass, Derrynane, and then Sneem.
-From Sneem you’ll travel north up the mountain road to the breathtaking Molls Gap and return back to the Ross Road depot at approximately 5:00 PM after taking in Ladies’ View and Muckross.
+From Sneem, travel north up the mountain road to breathtaking Molls Gap and return back to the Ross Road depot at approximately 5:00 PM after taking in Ladies’ View and Muckross.

-In addition to stopping at all points of interest, including the Kerry Bog Village and Dingle Bay, you’ll also stop for an hour lunch in the Waterville area and later take an afternoon break for refreshments.
-By booking directly through their website, you’ll benefit from the lowest prices, no hidden fees and 24/7 customer care for only $39.
+In addition to stopping at all points of interest including the Kerry Bog Village and Dingle Bay, pause for an hour lunch in Waterville and later take an afternoon break for refreshments.
+Benefit from the lowest prices, no hidden fees, and 24/7 customer care by booking directly through their website for only $39.

-One thing to note about this tour option (assuming all the coach drivers use the same script), is that your guide will talk the ENTIRE time you’re driving.
-My friend and I were shocked at how our driver managed to fill up the whole journey with chatter, which for the most part entailed historical information and local folklore, but sometimes devolved into him pointing out random buildings and landmarks.
-If you know nothing about the region and consider yourself to be an avid learner, this format will be perfect for you; however, if you don’t want to listen to someone talk for hours and hours on end, consider bringing along headphones and cueing up a playlist of Irish folk songs.
+One thing to note about this tour —assuming all the drivers use the same script—is that your guide will talk the ENTIRE time.
+I was shocked by how our driver managed to fill the whole journey with chatter, which for the most part entailed historical information and local folklore, but sometimes devolved into him pointing out random buildings and landmarks.
+If you know nothing about the region and consider yourself an avid learner, this format will be perfect for you.
+However, if you don’t want to listen to someone talk for hours and hours on end, consider bringing headphones and cueing up a playlist of Irish folk songs.

 Pro Tip:

-If you’re traveling to Killarney via daily rail and bus connections from Dublin, Cork or Tralee, complimentary pick up is available from Killarney bus and rail stations by emailing info@oconnorautotours.ie.
+If traveling via daily rail and bus connections from Dublin, Cork or Tralee, complimentary pick-up is available from Killarney stations by emailing info@oconnorautotours.ie.

 How to Get from Dublin to Killarney?